tychonievich/graphics/md/text/color.md

 Given that we want to store a grid of millions of colors for every picture we store, we want the storage to be small, so we have an incentive to represent colors on a logarithmic scale instead of a linear scale to handle this relative comparison.
-But a pure logarithmic scale is not ideal: while the the eye is better at distinguishing dark colors than bright colors, that breaks down for the very darkest colors, making a logarithm not quite right.
+But a pure logarithmic scale is not ideal: while the eye is better at distinguishing dark colors than bright colors, that breaks down for the very darkest colors, making a logarithm not quite right.